xiaomengli678/academic-kickstart/content/authors/admin/_index.md

   - course: MS in Computer Science
     institution: University of New Mexico
     year: 2020
-  - course: MSE in Civil and Systems Engineering
+  - course: MSE in Structural Engineering
     institution: Johns Hopkins University
     year: 2017
   - course: BSc in Water Supply and Sewerage Engineering